mgamer/indexer-v3/README.md

 }
 ```

 It's recommended to perform the backfill in batches rather than all at once in order to not bottleneck the system (eg. 4-5 calls each for a batch of 200.000 - 300.000 blocks).
+Also, when the backfill is on-going it might be worthwhile to drop various indexes to speed up writes (when the backfill is finalized, the dropped indexes can easily be reconstructed concurrently).